 How does sales help marketing?

 Salespeople are closer to both the product or service and the customer than marketers, which means they have first-hand knowledge of buyer needs and product features and capabilities.
-As a result, sales can empower the marketing team with valuable, real-world intel like solution applications, customer pain points, and the market landscape, all of which can inform and optimize marketing initiatives.
+As a result, sales can empower the marketing team with valuable, real-world intel, such as solution applications, customer pain points, and the market landscape, all of which can inform and optimize marketing initiatives.

 Sales and marketing alignment best practices